Gabeaya/UndergroundConnectionClient.Solution/README.md

 2. Open the file.
 Follow the installation steps.
 3. Confirm the installation is successful by opening your terminal and running the command `dotnet --version`.
 The response should be something similar to this:`5.0.100`.
 This means it was successfully installed.

-##### Installing MySQL

-MySQL is a type of database software used to create, edit, query, and manage SQL data.

-- For Mac Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484914) to download MySQL Installer
-- For Windows Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484919)

-- Verify MySQL installation by opening the terminal and entering the command `mysql -uroot -p[THEPASSWORDYOUSELECTED]`
-- If you gain access you will see see the MYSQL command line!

-##### Installing MySQL Workbench

-- Please [Click Here](https://dev.mysql.com/downloads/workbench/) to install the correct version for your machine
-- Open MySQL Workbench and select `Local instance 3306 server`.
-You will need to enter the password you selected

 ##### Compiling

 - Navigate to the UnderGroundConnectionsClient folder in the command line